pingswept/me30-website/content/logistics/syllabus.md

 Kristen's office hours are:

-* Wednesdays, 9-10am, on Zoom at https://tufts.zoom.us/my/kbwendell
+* Wednesdays, 9-10am, on Zoom (No office hours on Nov.
+23 - please email or Slack with questions)

 Brandon's office hours are: